 Crete powers on

-The Atherinolakkos power plant on the remote south-east coast of Crete is seen by Greece’s Public Power Corporation as a key part of its solution to ensure that the busy holiday island’s growing energy needs will be met in years to come.FECHA 2017-07-13 AUTOR Philip Pangalos
+The Atherinolakkos power plant on the remote south-east coast of Crete is seen by Greece’s Public Power Corporation as a key part of its solution to ensure that the busy holiday island’s growing energy needs will be met in years to come.DATE 2017-07-13 AUTHOR Philip Pangalos

 Most people have heard of the beautiful holiday island of Crete, with its rich history, magnificent villages and idyllic beaches, and many may have even been lucky enough to have enjoyed a vacation there at some time.